Opportunities and Benefits of CETA for Canada’s Medical Device Exporters

 |Canada’s Top Medical Device Competitors in the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian exporters of medical devices will enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.
+Under CETA, Canadian exporters of medical devices can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 For more detail on how CETA benefits your company, contact a Trade Commissioner today.